-Potential short-term causes of impact on behaviour or performance will be considered, such as bullying or bereavement.
 Staff will also take particular care in identifying and assessing SEN for pupils whose first language is not English.

 When deciding whether the pupil needs special educational provision, we will start with the desired outcomes, including the expected progress and attainment, and the views and the wishes of the pupil and their parents.
-We will use this to determine the support that is needed and or whether something different or additional is needed.
+We will use this to determine the effectiveness of the support that is needed and or whether additional resources are needed to ensure this.